 There have been so many Wah programs online through the years.
 All these programs are versions of each other.

-In this review of the 2018 Wah program, I will list several Wah programs as was advertised online and give you an overall description of this program.
+In this review of Wah program, I will list several of them as was advertised online and give you an overall description of this program.

 PS. since I wrote this review, many more WAH programs have been release.
 Some of these are the computer Prowess, computer community program, online target program, online outcome program, computer initiative, computer everyday, computer entourage, computer expert, computer savvy and computer assurance.
 I have reviewed some of them but, it is hard to keep track of all these programs.
 You need to know that they are all the same scam (wolf in sheep clothing.
 Do not be fooled).
 Please be wise.